Three men charged in Caldwell investigation | We Are Tyrone

-Detectives investigating the attempted murder of Detective Chief Inspector John Caldwell in February have charged three men.
+Detectives investigating the attempted murder of Detective Chief Inspector John Caldwell in Omagh in February have charged three men in connection with the claim of responsibility made following the attack.

-The 45-year-old man and the 58-year-old man have further been charged with possession of articles for use in terrorism, and providing property for the purposes of terrorism.

-All three are expected to appear before Dungannon Magistrates Court via videolink on Wednesday, July 5.
+All three are expected to appear before Londonderry Magistrates Court tomorrow, Friday, July.
+7

 Receive quality journalism wherever you are, on any device.
 Keep up to date from the comfort of your own home with a digital subscription.